mendix/docs/refguide7/select--elements.md

 <div class="alert alert-success">{% markdown %}

 You may encounter element selection checkboxes that are greyed out.
-Hover the mouse over the checkbox to see which rule or restriction prevents you from changing the checkbox value.
+Hover over the checkbox to see which rule or restriction prevents you from changing the checkbox value.
 For example, you may need to select a parent node first before you can select a child node.

 {% endmarkdown %}</div>